 What are work simulations?

-They focus on the skills required for the job by asking candidates to essentially perform tasks that they would encounter should they get the job.
+The basic idea behind a work simulation assessment is have candidates perform tasks that they would encounter should they get the job.

 Why use work simulations?

 Candidates lacking specific experience or academic backgrounds are overlooked, perpetuating systemic inequality.

 Someone’s experience can and often does make them a suitable candidate.
 However, it is no longer ethical or efficient to rely on this assumption.

 Take a look at the results of the famous Schmidt-Hunter meta-analysis below…

 50+ years of research tells us that education and experience just aren’t very good at predicting someone’s ability.